lenafaure/LMD-TeamProject-Fierce-Killer-Whale/README.md

-#LMD Team Project 1
+#LMD Team Project : Fierce-Killer-Whale

-##Team: Fierce-Killer-Whale (Lena Faure and Ruben Ruiz)
+##Team Fierce-Killer-Whale : Léna Faure and Ruben Ruiz

-Lena Faure and Ruben Ruiz join forces to create Team Fierce-Killer-Whale.
+Léna Faure and Ruben Ruiz join forces to create Team Fierce-Killer-Whale.

 Team project 1 is to build out Books.Modern Developer UI based on a mockup provided by the Modern Developer team, and Team project 2 is to write Encyclopedia entries for Encyclopedia.ModernDeveloper.com.